wumixe/firefox-settings/README.md

 Mozilla adds a lot of fluff to their browser that isn't needed.
 They also sometimes make decisions that aren't really the best for their users.

+There are many reasons to use Firefox: it's customizability, it being one of the only competitors to Chromium, or its supposed superior privacy.
+Whatever the case, Firefox is a good browser that can be made the best with some modifications.

 Firstly, you will download Firefox.
 We will now choose a search engine.
 I personally recommend Startpage or Brave Search.
 Each of these search engines have unique instructions on how to enable them by default in your browser.
 For Brave, these instructions can be found at: https://search.brave.com/default